 Once you have your apples peeled, cored, sliced & diced, add them to a bowl and throw in 1/2 cup sugar, 2 tablespoons flour (I used all-purpose), 1/4 teaspoon salt and 1 teaspoon cinnamon.
 Here's where you can take some creative liberties: I added a little allspice, a few dashes of nutmeg and cloves, and just a tad more cinnamon than the recipe calls for.

 Anyway, give that a good stir, but gently; you don't want to be too hard on those beautiful apple chunks!
 Once all your apples are coated in yummy goodness, butter a 9 x 13" casserole dish and spread the mixture evenly in the bottom.

-This is best served warm with a dollop (or in my case, large spoonful) of fresh whipped cream Or ice cream.
-Or, if you're dairy free, this dessert is excellent on its own as well.
+This is best served warm with a dollop (or in my case, a large spoonful) of fresh whipped cream Or ice cream.
+Or, if you're dairy-free, this dessert is excellent on its own as well.

 Happy eating and stay tuned for more Amish recipes!

 The link to the recipe can be found here: https://www.amish365.com/delicious-amish-apple-goody/